Grothendieck--Serre for constant reductive group schemes: Torsors under a reductive group scheme over a smooth projective base

 \item if $G_{A[\f{1}{r}]}$ is totally isotropic, then any generically trivial $G$-torsor over $A[\f{1}{r}]$ is trivial, that is,

 \eenum \ethmt

-The case (i) is a version of the Grothendieck--Serre conjecture in the case the relevant reductive group scheme $G_A$ has a reductive model over some smooth projective compactification of $\Spec A$.
-The case (ii) provides a version of Nisnevich conjecture for such `nice' reductive groups satisfying the total isotropicity assumption: if $R$ is a discrete valuation ring with uniformizer $r$ and if $R\to A$ is a local homomorphism of local rings, then $r\in \mathfrak{m}_A\backslash \mathfrak{m}_A^2$, and (ii) says that any generically trivial $G$-torsor over $A[\f{1}{r}]$ is trivial (the isotropicity assumption on $G_A$ is essential, see, for instance, \cite{Fed21}).
+Part (i) proves the Grothendieck--Serre conjecture for reductive group schemes $G_A$ with a reductive model over a smooth projective compactification of $\Spec A$.
+Part (ii) gives the corresponding Nisnevich statement under the total-isotropy hypothesis.
+Specifically, if $R$ is a discrete valuation ring with uniformizer $r$ and $R\to A$ is a local homomorphism of local rings such that $r\in \mathfrak{m}_A\backslash \mathfrak{m}_A^2$, then case (ii) asserts that any generically trivial $G$-torsor over $A[\f{1}{r}]$ is trivial.
+Note that the isotropicity assumption on $G_A$ is essential (cf. \cite{Fed24}).